Blue Line (St. Louis MetroLink): Route

 A view of the viaduct carrying the Blue Line over Manchester Road in Maplewood, Missouri.

 The 24-mile (39 km) Blue Line alignment starts in Shrewsbury, Missouri (Shrewsbury-Lansdowne I-44) just west of the River des Peres.
 It crosses over Interstate 44 and continues north to the next two stations located in Maplewood, Missouri (Sunnen and Maplewood/Manchester).
 The line continues north to the Brentwood I-64 station, located in Brentwood, Missouri just south of Interstate 64.
 It proceeds north in a tunnel under Interstate 64, continuing to the Richmond Heights station serving the Saint Louis Galleria shopping mall.
 The line then proceeds through a sharp turn east to the Clayton station in the median of Forest Park Parkway in Clayton, Missouri where it serves the Central Business District of St. Louis County.
 It continues to the Forsyth station where it enters a tunnel traveling to the University City-Big Bend subway station.
 Entering St. Louis City, the Blue Line stops at the Skinker subway station serving nearby Washington University.
 At the following station, Forest Park-DeBaliviere, the Blue Line meets the Red Line; the two services then share the alignment until the Blue Line terminates at the Fairview Heights station in Illinois.

 Shared Alignment

 Blue Line tracks near the Maplewood-Manchester station.

 In all, the Blue and Red lines share tracks for 16 stations.
 From west to east: the Central West End and Cortex stations that serve the Central West End neighborhood, Washington University Medical Center, and Cortex Innovation Community.
 The Grand station transfers with the busy #70 MetroBus line and serves Saint Louis University and its hospital.
 Next, the Union Station, Civic Center, Stadium, 8th & Pine, Convention Center, and Laclede's Landing stations serve downtown St. Louis and its many destinations.
+A connection to the proposed Green Line BRT is planned at Civic Center station.
 Crossing the historic Eads Bridge into Illinois, the line serves the East Riverfront, 5th & Missouri, Emerson Park, Jackie Joyner-Kersee Center, and Washington Park stations in East St. Louis, Illinois.
 At the next station, Fairview Heights, the Blue Line terminates and the shared alignment ends.